 The value of the award will be distributed as the equivalent of one half of the tuition, excluding General Fees, as determined by the Faculty of Science in the University of Calgary for each of the recipient’s first two years at university.
 Receipt of the Award for the second year will be contingent upon obtaining a minimum GPA of 3.0 in the first year.
 Note that the award is open to recipients attending any Canadian degree granting institution.

-A minimum of one award
+A minimum of two awards

 Preference will be given to students at Crescent Heights High School, although, if there is no suitable candidate, the award will be open to all students in the CBE who identify as female.
 Candidates must be Canadian Citizens or Permanent Residents, registered in grade 12 and completing the requirements of a high school diploma that will qualify them for post‐secondary education.